 These delightfully chewy Oatmeal Raisin Cookies are loaded with healthy rolled oats and sweet raisins with delicate caramel and vanilla flavors.

 Golden brown with a crisp edge on the outside but buttery and soft inside.
-These homemade cookies are so easy to make and delicious, you will never go back to buying them again.
+These homemade cookies are so easy to make and delicious that you will never go back to buying them again.

 Best Oatmeal Raisin Cookies